Genitive: Comae Berenices

 To the third star Ptolemy added the curious description ‘shaped like an ivy leaf’, presumably referring to the overall shape of the trio and the nebulous mass within.
 Nine centuries later, the Persian astronomer/astrologer al-Bīrūnī (973–1048) echoed this description in his Kitāb al-Tafhīm, writing that this group of stars resembled ‘a cloud shaped like an ivy-leaf’.
 As a result of these descriptions, in medieval times this triangular grouping was sometimes depicted as an ivy leaf above the tail of Leo.

 The group was first shown as a separate constellation in 1536, under the name Berenices Crinis, on a globe by the German mathematician and cartographer Caspar Vopel (1511–61).
-He was followed in 1551 by the Dutch cartographer Gerardus Mercator, who termed the constellation Cincinnus, a Latin word meaning lock of hair.
+He was followed by the Dutch cartographer Gerardus Mercator (1512–94), who termed the constellation Cincinnus, a Latin word meaning lock of hair, on a celestial globe he made in 1551.
 In 1602 Tycho Brahe included Coma Berenices in his influential star catalogue, thus ensuring its widespread adoption.
 The constellation as envisaged by Vopel, Mercator, and Tycho covers a much larger area than the nebulous mass described by Ptolemy, which is now known as the cluster Melotte 111.

 The modern constellation’s three brightest stars, all of fourth magnitude, were labelled Alpha, Beta, and Gamma by Francis Baily in his British Association Catalogue of 1845.